xwp/engineering-best-practices/_includes/markdown/Workflows.md

 * A functions should be a black box that takes an input and returns an output.
 You can then test the outputs for any given inputs.

 It is always a challenge to ensure that unit tests have complete testing coverage for a plugin.
 It is often not worthwhile to require 100% coverage, but rather to focus on testing the key parts of the plugin's logic (as opposed to testing basic things like metabox registration).

+When the issue being worked on us is a defect, a best practice is to first write a failing unit test that demonstrates the bug, and then fix the code so that the unit test passes.

 ### Code Review